purist/ruby-enum-attr/README.md

     p.instance_variable_get "@my_property"
     => 1

-It gracefully handled attributes defined by the super class.
+And it handles attributes defined by the super class.

 Authors
 ===========